lineklemensen/PRJ3/docs/appendices/Acceptance test specifcation.md

     \hline
     \textbf{5} & Press the Action button and start the timer & The green LED turns off and after a maximum of 5 seconds the car starts driving & The green LED turns off and the car starts driving immediately & OK \\
     \hline
-    \textbf{6} & Wait for the car to arrive at next location & Car has arrived at next location, and green LED is on & The car turns and drives in the pattern of the map, but it sometimes over/underturns & OK ?\\
+    \textbf{6} & Wait for the car to arrive at next location & Car has arrived at next location, and green LED is on & The car turns and drives in the pattern of the map, but it sometimes over/underturns & Partial OK \\
     \hline
     \textbf{8} & Press the Action button and start the timer & The green LED turns off and the car starts driving & The LED turns off and the car starts driving immediately & OK \\
     \hline
-    \textbf{9} & Wait for the car to arrive at next location & Car has arrived at next location, and green LED is on & Again, it drives in a pattern that matches the map, but it is not very precise & OK ?\\
+    \textbf{9} & Wait for the car to arrive at next location & Car has arrived at next location, and green LED is on & Again, it drives in a pattern that matches the map, but it is not very precise & Partial OK\\
     \hline
     \textbf{10} & Press the Action button & The green LED turns off and the car starts driving & The LED is off and the car starts driving & OK \\
     \hline
-    \textbf{11} & Wait for car to arrive at homebase & The car is idle at homebase & Same as point 6 / 9 & OK ? \\
+    \textbf{11} & Wait for car to arrive at homebase & The car is idle at homebase & Again, the car is not very precise compared to our map, but the logic is followed & Partial OK \\
     \hline
 \end{tabularx}
 \caption{Acceptance test - Use Case 3 - Main scenario}